kasatkinart/git_test_project/README.txt

 If you see this message, then git pull --rebase was completed successfully.

 This is README for master branch.
 I want to test the division of branches and lately merge them.
+You're in master branch